bastie/JavApi4Swift/README.md

 </figure></p>

-By default the MIT License is used.
 Parts of source code use the BSD Licenses and the Public Domain / The Unlicense.
+By default I use the MIT License.
+Parts of source code use the Apache 2.0 license.

 ## thanks